joshuami/joshuami.github.io/_posts/2016-06-08-drupalci-continuous-integration-testing-for-drupalorg.md

 ## Why did we build this ourselves?
 Why not use [insert testing platform here]

-Lot's of people have asked "why don't we use TravisCI, CircleCI or some other hosted testing solution."
+Lot's of people have asked why we don't use TravisCI, CircleCI or some other hosted testing solution.
 The short answer is that most publicly available testing systems require Github authentication and integration.

 Additionally, our testing infrastructure is powerful because of its integration with our issue queues.
 Read the aforementioned *[The Drupal.org Complexity](/2016/05/18/the-drupalorg-complexity/)* for more information.